bazelbuild/bazel-website/breaking-changes-guide.md

 In the commit description, use [`RELNOTES:`](release-notes.html) followed by a short description, the name of the flag, and a link to the GitHub issue.

+The commit should also update the relevant documentation.
+As the documentation is versioned, we recommend updating the documentation in the same commit as the code change.

 ## Labels